Russell-Loh-NUS/deardiary/README.md

 1. Clone the repository into your local machine.
 2. Open Command Prompt/Terminal and run `mongod` to start MongoDB.
 3. Open another Command Prompt/Terminal window and `cd` into the cloned repository.
+4. Run `npm install` to install the dependencies.
-4. Run `npm test` to run the tests locally.
+5. Run `npm test` to run the tests locally.

 ### Automate testing with Travis:
 The following will detail how Travis is setup to help automate testing for the project with every push to the repository.